-There will be three exams also.
+There will be two (2) exams also.
 Each exam will cover material from the weeks prior to the exam and will be the week after the quiz.
-For example, the first exam will cover weeks 1-4, the second exam will cover weeks 5-10, and the final exam will cover weeks 11-15.
 Exams will include lecture material and assigned readings.
 Exams will include multiple choice and fill-in-the blank questions.
 Also, there will be an essay question.